AnnahGerletti/Cheat-Sheet/npm.md

 # all the below are within a code repo

-## how to upgrade a "devdependency" of a project (both do same thing):
+## how to update a "devdependency" of a project (both do same thing):
 npm install -D packagename
-npm install --save-dev packagename
+npm install packagename --save-dev (for dev-dependencies, like test frameworks development dependencies) npm install packagename --save

-## how to upgrade a dependency of a project:
+## how to install a dependency for a project:
 npm install packagename

-## how to generally update, but npm sucks balls, so doesn't work well (dependency / devdependency)
+## how to generally update, from npm
 npm update
 npm update --save-dev